Statistics

 DNA versus country of origin:

 A person has 128 5th-great-grandparents.
-I've compiled where genealogy says these came from for my parents.
+I've compiled where genealogy says these

 My father's origins: